AKROGIS/AnimalMovement/Documentation/Extending Animal Movements.md

 Collar files may be uploaded manually, or automatically, and the system must be enhanced to support both modes.
 Collar files may be derived from another collar file.
-Collar files should eventually be processed into tablular data that will add to the CollarFixes table.
+Collar files should eventually be processed into tabular data that will add to the CollarFixes table.
 There may be multiple file types that need to be supported for a given collar manufacturer.
 The format of a collar file (and hence the necessary processing) is determined by the contents, not an extension, or the opinion of the operator.
 Therefore the database needs information necessary to